bbauska/Coursera-Bootstrap/README.md

 ### Cleaning up a Distribution Folder

--   Install the *rimraf* npm module by typing the following at the
+-   Install the <i>rimraf</i> npm module by typing the following at the
     prompt:

 ```